-The BPSB maintains its own organizational website with weekly updates as a convenience to constituents informational and messaging systems.
+The BPSB maintains its organizational website with weekly updates as a convenience to the constituent's informational and messaging systems.

-BPSB parent organizers participated in interviews with Politico, Ed Source, News and Review, Yahoo New, Sacramento Bee local radio stations, and Hechinger Report.
+BPSB parent organizers participated in interviews with local radio stations and Hechinger Report.

-BPSB conducted bi-weekly parent organizing meeting that consisted of training, community outreach, and information dissemination etc.
+BPSB conducted bi-weekly parent organizing meetings that consisted of training, community outreach, information dissemination, etc.

 Parent Support and Advocacy

 Participated in school site council meetings and IEP meetings at various schools to support the parents of children attending the school.